 In addition, Ross was so calm whilst telling the audience of Owen Hart's fatal accident at Over the Edge 1999 that it is often hard to believe it was live.
 Jerry Lawler, on the other hand, looked like a ghost.
 Ross's reiteration of that fact it really happened whilst trying not to outright say wrestling is fake was something to be absolutely commended.
 While he seemed slightly exasperated that the event was going to continue after Owen's death, he did not appear to be too concerned for long.

-The Chew Toy: An unpleasant Real Life example.
-During his time with the WWF/E, Ross has suffered an incredible level of abuse and humiliation backstage, and all for no apparent reason.
-Vince McMahon just seems to want to hurt JR as much as he can.
-It's rarely seen on TV (though the time he joined the "Kiss My Ass Club" might be one of the most notable public humiliations), but the degradations inflicted upon Ross behind the scenes have been reported for years in various media, to the point where Ross sometimes comes across like a bit of a battered spouse, making excuses for his abuser.
+An unpleasant Real Life example.
+During his time with the WWF/E, Ross has suffered an incredible level of degradation and hazing backstage, and all for no apparent reason.
+Vince McMahon just seems to want to wipe JR off the face of the earth.
+It's rarely seen on TV (though the time he joined the "Kiss My Ass Club" might be one of the most public humiliations of all time, as were the jibes at Ross' deceased mother and Bell's palsy), but the pranks inflicted upon Ross behind the scenes have been reported for years in various media, to the point where Ross sometimes comes across like a bit of a battered spouse, making excuses for his abuser.

 Unfortunately, aside from TNA, the WWE is pretty much the only game in town these days.
 Ross' got bills to pay, after all.